daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 #### Rscript

-To be able to call R scripts from the CMD or Git Bash you need to be able to execute the Rscript program from there.
+To be able to call R scripts from the Powershell or Git Bash you need to be able to execute the Rscript program from there.
 To make this possible you need to add the the file path of the directory/folder that houses the Rscript program (i.e., location where this program lives on your computer) to the Windows PATH system variable.
 You can modify the PATH system variable using System Utility in control panel on Windows.
 We outline below how to do this:

 - Hit the windows key to get to the windows search bar and type: `edit environ`
 - This should bring up a menu item that will take you to where you can edit the Environment Variables.
 It should look something like this: